Akashdip-N/LangChain-for-LLM-Application-Development/README.md

   * Launch the `Jupyter notebook`.
   * Navigate to the project directory and open the desired notebook.
   * Run the cells in the notebook to execute the code.

+## Notebooks Overview

+📜 1.
+Model Prompt Parser.ipynb
+*	Parses and structures prompts for better model interactions.
+*	Uses LangChain’s PromptTemplate for prompt engineering.

+📜 2.
+Memory.ipynb
+*	Implements conversation memory using different memory types:
+*	ConversationBufferMemory
+*	ConversationBufferWindowMemory
+*	ConversationTokenBufferMemory
+*	ConversationSummaryMemory

+📜 3.
+Chains.ipynb
+*	Uses LLMChain to process inputs in a structured way.
+*	Implements SimpleSequentialChain and SequentialChain to automate workflows.
+*	Demonstrates a Router Chain for multi-purpose prompts.

+📜 4.
+QnA.ipynb
+*	Builds a retrieval-based Q&A system using LangChain.
+*	Loads documents into a vector store and queries them dynamically.
+*	Utilizes RetrievalQA to enhance question answering.

+📜 5.
+Evaluation.ipynb
+*	Evaluates model responses manually and using LangChain’s QAEvalChain.
+*	Generates example test cases and assesses model accuracy.

+📜 6.
+Agents.ipynb
+*	Implements LangChain Agents to dynamically select tools.
+*	Uses built-in tools (Wikipedia, LLM-Math).
+*	Creates a custom Python agent for executing code.

+## Contributions
+Contributions are welcome!
+For feature requests, bug reports, or questions, please raise an issue on the repository.

+# License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+# Acknowledgements
+*	[LangChain](https://github.com/langchain-ai/langchain) for providing the framework.
+*	[DeepLearning.AI](https://learn.deeplearning.ai/) for the educational material.
+*	[OpenAI](https://openai.com/) for powering the underlying language model.